Number System

 1. Classification of Numbers

-Understand the family tree of numbers to avoid theoretical traps.
+Understand the family tree of numbers.

-- Rational (Q): Can be p/q (e.g., 2/3, 5).
-Terminating or Repeating decimals.
+- Rational (Q): Terminating or Repeating decimals ().

 - Irrational: Non-terminating, Non-repeating (e.g., ).

 - Prime Numbers: Only two factors (1 and itself).
-2 is the only even prime.
+2 is the ONLY even prime.
 1 is NEITHER prime NOR composite.

 Example: